 Grazax is a tablet taken daily and dissolved under the tongue.
 For optimal effect Grazax should be started four months before the grass pollen season.
 Treatment should be continued all year round for a total of three years.

-One to two hours before taking Grazax you should have taken an antihistamine such as Cetirizine 10mg.
+One to two hours before taking Grazax you should have taken an antihistamine such as Cetirizine 10mg or loratidine 10mg.
 The Grazax tablet should be carefully removed from the blister card, using dry fingers, and placed directly under the tongue.
 It will dissolve within seconds.

 You should avoid swallowing for one minute and avoid food and drink for five minutes after taking the tablet.
 You will be asked to remain in the department for at least one hour under observation.
-On the second or third day after starting the medication you will be asked to phone or email the allergy department to report any side effects or symptoms.
-After that you will be reviewed annually by the allergy clinic at the end of the grass pollen season.
-Your GP (general practitioner) will continue to prescribe the medication and review you in the interim.
+On the second or third day after starting the medication you will be asked to phone or email the Allergy department to report any side effects or symptoms.
+After that, you will be reviewed annually through telephone by the Allergy clinic.
+We may ask you to complete questionnaires before, during and after treatment to inform us how you have responded.
+Your GP (general practitioner) will continue to prescribe the medication in the interim.

 Side effects

 The most common side effect of treatment with Grazax is itching and swelling of the mouth.
 These symptoms should be expected and are more common in the first few weeks of treatment.
-Therefore we advise you to take regular antihistamines during the first month of treatment to prevent these symptoms.
+Therefore, we advise you to take daily antihistamines during the first month of treatment to prevent these symptoms.
 Some patients also experience tiredness in the first few weeks.
-More serious reactions are less common but include swelling of the throat, generalised itchy rash, difficulty in breathing, abdominal pain and vomiting.
-If any of these symptoms occur you should seek medical help immediately.

 Contraindications